waytohealth/victor-hugo/site/content/releasenotes/lens-analytics-full-release.md

 title: Lens Analytics full release
 date: 2022-04-12
 summary: >-
-  Spring has sprung and we are pleased to announce the full release of our new business intelligence tool, Lens Analytics.
+  Spring has sprung!
+We are pleased to announce the full release of our new business intelligence tool, Lens Analytics.
 Lens Analytics is Way to Health's product offering that provides deep visibility into program data.